 In addition, Keeper Tax doesn’t deal with cash expenses, although you can take a picture of cash receipts and send them to the certified public bookkeeper assigned to your account, who will then categorize the expense for you.

-There is also other software available that provides more sophisticated help for people who are self-employed and assists with filing taxes.
-For example, Quicken can help you file your taxes and identify expenses, albeit at a higher monthly fee.
+There is other software available that provides more sophisticated help for people who need these additional features.
+For example, Quicken can help you track income, deductions, and invoices, albeit at a higher monthly fee.

 Focused on the Self-Employed